alexisflesch/mathquest/app/backend/log.md

     - setQuestionHandler emits full filtered question object and timer to both live and projection rooms
     - Legacy projection question event (UID/timer only) replaced with full payload
     - All payloads use canonical shared types and are Zod-validated
+- 2025-07-04: Added Redis tracking of terminated questions per game in showCorrectAnswersHandler.
+Now, whenever correct answers are shown, the questionUid is added to the Redis set `mathquest:game:terminatedQuestions:{accessCode}`.
+Used Zod validation for accessCode and questionUid.
+All logic is canonical and type-safe